Deathlok: Jack Truman/Larry Young

-Jack Truman, also known as Agent 18, was an agent of the international espionage outfit S.H.I.E.L.D. who was transformed into a cyborg to battle the Red Skull.
-Through telepathic means, he eventually swapped his mind into the body of another former S.H.I.E.L.D. agent and a rival, Larry Young.
-Young was considered as a "potential recruit" for the Initiative program.
+Jack Truman, also known as Agent 18, is an agent of the international espionage outfit S.H.I.E.L.D. who was transformed into a cyborg to battle the Red Skull.
+Through telepathic means, he swaps his consciousness with that of Larry Young, his rival and a former S.H.I.E.L.D. agent.
+Young is considered as a "potential recruit" for the Initiative program.

-In the Vengeance mini-series, Truman was still trapped in Larry Young's body, while Young was unable to get to grips with the cyborg body and was unable to function without appropriate maintenance, with his body seen rusting in a junk yard.
+In the Vengeance mini-series, Truman is still trapped in Larry Young's body, while Young is unable to adapt to Truman's cyborg body.
+He is unable to function without appropriate maintenance, with his body seen rusting in a junk yard.

 Project: Deathlok

 During the "Dark Reign" storyline, a H.A.M.M.E.R. strike force consisting of corpses animated with crude bionics was sent to capture a super-soldier research center known as "The World".
 These models acted like traditional zombies, craving brains.
 Their mission was unsuccessful and as a result, the research group which produced them, called "Project: Deathlok", was scrapped.